 You may have a simulation for if it takes one day of digging to hit water, another one if it takes four days, and a third if it takes a week.

 The advantage of simulation is it allows for flexibility in creating a detailed project schedule despite not knowing all the details.

-Resource leveling is an effective technique for ensuring resources are being used as efficiently as possible.
+Resource leveling is an effective resource optimization technique for ensuring resources are being used as efficiently as possible.
 You can use it alongside other project scheduling methods to reduce costs.